Daguilar94/Lcd-test/README.md

 **Set Up**

-In order to use this application as a console game you should follow the next steps:
+To run the tests you just need to follow the next steps:

 1. clone the project into your machine
 2. open the console and go to the projects folder
+3. run `ruby lcdTest_testing.rb`

+After that, to use this application as a console game you should follow the next steps:

-3. Open the `lcdTest.rb`
+1. Open the `lcdTest.rb`
-4. Uncomment the last lines as it is indicated and save
+2. Uncomment the last lines as it is indicated and save
-5. Run `ruby lcdTest.rb` in your console
+3. Run `ruby lcdTest.rb` in your console

 ### That's it!